ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 {{!RFC9002}}, {{!RFC9438}}.
-A proposed congestion control algorithm that has a significantly negative impact on traffic using standard congestion control might be suspect and this aspect should be part of the community's decision making with regards to the suitability of the proposed congestion control algorithm.
+A proposed congestion control algorithm that has a significantly negative impact on flows using standard congestion control might be suspect and this aspect should be part of the community's decision making with regards to the suitability of the proposed congestion control algorithm.
 The community should also consider other non-standard congestion control algorithms that are known to be widely deployed.